fritzo/puddle/doc/reference.md

 ### `language/pattern.js` <a name="patternjs"/>

 ML-style pattern matching with variable binding.
-This is used internally by compiler and ast.
+This is used internally only by compiler.js.

     var pattern = require('language/pattern');
     var x = pattern.variable('x');